katbates/london-bicycles/README.md

-# london-bicycles project in SQL and Tableau
+# london-bicycles project in SQL
 ## Overview
 This project uses the london_bicycles public dataset on BigQuery.
 I run SQL queries to gather insights from the dataset about bike useage in London.